edgedb/edgedb/docs/stdlib/cfg.rst

   * - **Type**
     - **Description**
+  * - :eql:type:`cfg::AbstractConfig`
+    - The abstract base type for all configuration objects.
+The properties of this type define the set of configuruation settings supported by EdgeDB.
   * - :eql:type:`cfg::Config`
+    - The main configuration object.
+The properties of this object reflect the overall configuration setting from instance level all the way to session level.
+  * - :eql:type:`cfg::DatabaseConfig`
+    - The database branch configuration object.
+It reflects all the applicable configuration at EdgeDB branch level.
+  * - :eql:type:`cfg::InstanceConfig`
+    - The instance configuration object.
+  * - :eql:type:`cfg::ExtensionConfig`
-    - The base type for all configuration objects.
-The properties of this type define the set of configuruation settings supported by EdgeDB.
+    - The abstract base type for all extension configuration objects.
+Each extension can define the necessary configuration settings by extending this type and adding the extension-specific properties.
   * - :eql:type:`cfg::Auth`
     - An object type representing an authentication profile.
   * - :eql:type:`cfg::ConnectionTransport`